Queensland Radiation Oncology Advanced Training Network

 Interview Date: Mid August

-Location: Due to COVID -19 interviews may be conducted via video conferencing.
+Location: RBWH Education Centre (due to COVID -19 interviews may be conducted via video conferencing)

 Notification of offers: Late August